paxtonhare/marklogic-debugger/README.md

 Download the war file from the [releases page](https://github.com/marklogic/marklogic-data-hub/releases).

+Run it with:

+`java -jar marklogic-debugger.war`

+Open your browser to [http://localhost:8080](http://localhost:8080)

 ## Building From Source

 Want to contribute?
 Perhaps you just want to poke the code?